May 26, 2012 | Commentary on Political Thought

 One of the chief operational principles of the current Senate seems to be, to paraphrase that famous line from Treasure of the Sierra Madre: “Constitution?
 We don’t need no stinking Constitution!”
 That’s one more reason why the tea-party movement remains politically relevant more than three years after its birth.

-Michael G. Franc is vice president for government studies at
+Michael G. Franc is vice president for government studies at The Heritage Foundation.

 This article first appeared on NationalReview.com.